Chocolate-covered strawberry brownies are a decadent dessert made with fresh strawberries on top of fudgy chocolate brownies.

 - 1/2 teaspoon salt

-Preheat oven to 350 F. Spray an 8-inch square baking pan with non-stick cooking spray, set aside.
+Preheat oven to 350 F. Line an 8-inch square baking pan with parchment paper and set aside.

 Using a double boiler, or a medium heatproof bowl set over a pan of almost simmering water, melt the chocolate and butter, stirring occasionally until smooth (see tips for melting chocolate).
 Whisk in the cocoa.
-Set aside to cool.
+Set aside to cool slightly.

 Whisk together the eggs, sugar, vanilla and salt in a medium bowl until combined, about 30 seconds.
 Whisk the warm chocolate mixture into the egg mixture, then stir in the flour with a wooden spoon until just combined.

-Pour the mixture into the prepared pan, spread into the corners and level with a offset spatula.
-Bake 35 to 40 minutes, or until slightly puffed and a toothpick inserted into the center comes out with a small amount of sticky crumbs clinging to it.
+Pour the mixture into the prepared pan, spread into the corners and level with an offset spatula.
+Bake 30 to 35 minutes, or until slightly puffed and a toothpick inserted into the center comes out with a small amount of sticky crumbs clinging to it.
 Cool on a wire rack to room temperature, about 2 hours.

 When ready to serve, cut brownies into one-inch squares.